 The principal advantage of internal management is that the management fees are lower than those charged by external managers.
 The management fees vary between 0.50% and 1.50%, depending on the investor profile and the amount invested.
 The higher the amount invested, the lower the fee.
 Members of the same family can be grouped together to get a lower fee.
 These fees may be tax deductible in taxable accounts.
 For internal management, we use mostly low cost ETF (Index Shares).

 While internal management is less expensive, it may also be advantageous to diversify your portfolio with some external managers to manage risk (not putting everything with just one manager).
 External managers are usually managers specialists in one asset class.
 We have access to a global network of investment professionals and some of the best asset managers from around the world.
 Some professional managers stand out: the best have to be identified and monitored closely.
 An external manager is also easier to replace than an internal manager in the case of under-performance.
 From a taxation point of view, some corporate class mutual funds are available, to maximize tax effectiveness in taxable accounts.
 We use only the best external managers who have demonstrated an outstanding history of soundness and stability.
 Most external managers with whom we collaborate are supported by complete teams of financial analysts, often CFAs or MBAs.

-Some investment advisors will manage all asset classes in a portfolio themselves (portfolio manager) but, we do not believe that having one portfolio manager managing all asset classes is beneficial for clients.
-An investment advisor that is also a portfolio manager can't be a specialist of twelve different asset classes.
+Some wealth advisors will manage all asset classes in a portfolio themselves (portfolio manager) but, we do not believe that having one portfolio manager managing all asset classes is beneficial for clients.
+A wealth advisor that is also a portfolio manager can't be a specialist of twelve different asset classes.

 Usually, the most advantageous option is to combine internal and external approaches.
 One part of the portfolio is thus managed internally to reduce fees, while the other part is managed by external managers (specialists) to reduce risks.
 Most of the large pension funds (Caisse de Dépôt, Canada Pension Plan, etc.) are managed in this way.